pmcteixeira/book-notes/books/java-concurrency-in-practice/java-concurrency-in-practice.markdown

 }
 ```

 Say that threads A and B execute getInstance at the same time.
-A sees that instance is null, and instantiates a new ExpensiveObject.
+A sees that instance is null, and instantiates a new `ExpensiveObject`.
 If instance is null when B examines it, the two callers to getInstance may receive two different results, even though getInstance is always supposed to return the same instance.

 ### Compound actions

-Both LazyInitRace and UnsafeCountingFactorizer contained a sequence of operations that needed to be atomic, or indivisible, so we can ensure that other threads can observe or modify the state only before we start or after we finish, but not in the middle.
+Both `LazyInitRace` and `UnsafeCountingFactorizer` contained a sequence of operations that needed to be atomic, or indivisible, so we can ensure that other threads can observe or modify the state only before we start or after we finish, but not in the middle.

-To ensure thread safety, check-then-act operations (like lazy initialization) and read-modify-write operations (like increment) must always be atomic.
+To ensure thread safety, **check-then-act** operations (like lazy initialization) and **read-modify-write** operations (like increment) must always be atomic.
 We refer collectively to check-then-act and read-modify-write sequences as compound actions: sequences of operations that must be executed atomically in order to remain thread-safe.

 ```java
 // Servlet that counts requests using AtomicLong.